 VoIP vs. UCaaS: What’s the Difference?

-VoIP is an acronym for Voice over Internet Protocol, which also may be referred to as “IP Telephony,” “IP Phones” or “Internet Phones.”
-UCaaS stands for Unified-Communications-as-a-Service, also known as Unified Cloud Communications.
-It’s an approach to unifying business communication tools into a single, streamlined platform, bringing together services such as VoIP, video conferencing, collaboration tools, file sharing, instant messaging, and more.
+VoIP (voice-over-IP) is an acronym for Voice over Internet Protocol, which also may be referred to as “IP Telephony,” “IP Phones” or “Internet Phones.”

-If you’re looking for a clear, simple answer to whether VoIP vs. UCaaS is better, you’ll be disappointed.
 Many organizations have clear use cases for unifying their business communications in the cloud and will unlock the greatest benefits by picking UCaaS.
 However, some other organizations have needs that are best met by VoIP.
-Read on to learn the difference between these two types of business communication technology, and how to know which is best for you.

 What is VoIP?

-VoIP is an alternative to traditional phone service delivered by a traditional telephone communications provider over cabling.
-In 2011, it was declared the fastest-growing technology of the past decade, 2000-2010--beating out search engines, online shopping, and internet dating.
+VoIP is an alternative to traditional phone service delivered by a traditional telephone communications provider over copper cabling.
+Way back in 2011, it was declared the fastest-growing technology of the 2010s -beating out search engines, online shopping, and and even internet dating!